Home Spices What Is Anardana?

 As a spice, anardana is used in small amounts for chutneys, some curries, stuffings, vegetables, lentils, and chickpeas, as an acidulant.
 Indians sometimes sprinkle anardana in yogurt raitas.
 It is also thought to be medicinal and soothing to the stomach, as well as good for the heart.

 Anardana spice is sometimes used in Iran and other parts of the Middle East, but a syrup from fresh pomegranate seeds is more often used.
-Pomegranate, in general, is a much-esteemed fruit in India, as well as part of the Middle East.
+Pomegranate, in general, is a much-esteemed fruit in India, as well as some parts of the Middle East.
 All parts of the fruit are used.

 Other Names for Anardana